-At a press briefing in Accra on Sunday, the NRSC said it was also working to get to the stage where it may be able to sanction public transport service providers for lapses in their operational standards which is a culture that the safety of the airline industry.
+At a press briefing in Accra on Sunday, the NRSC said it was also working to get to the stage where it may be able to sanction public transport service providers for lapses in their operational standards which is a culture that

 "In recent times, we [NRSC] have been at the receiving end of some resistance for the introduction of one road safety measure or the other," she said.